 Associate Professor of Economics

-I hold a PhD in Economics from the University of Cambridge (dissertation: "Conflict, Riots and Welfare: Essays on Political Economy and Public Finance in India"), an MPhil in Economic Research and a Graduate Diploma in Economics, also from Cambridge.
-Before turning to economics I trained as a mechanical engineer at IIT Madras and ran a factory producing instant coffee — a circuitous route that informs my interest in the real-economy dimensions of development.
+I hold a PhD in Economics from the University of Cambridge, an MPhil in Economic Research and a Graduate Diploma in Economics, also from Cambridge.
+Before turning to economics I trained as a mechanical engineer at IIT Madras and worked at factories producing instant coffee!

 Religion, Covid-19 and Mental Health